-- 105 The circulation pathway beneath the PIG ice shelf is less certain, but should generally be clockwise in nature, with modified CDW inflow at depth along the north side of the outer cavity, and outflow of relatively fresh meltwater along the south side of the outer cavity (Dutrieux et al., 2014b).
+- 105 broad bathymetric troughs carved by previous glacial advances (e.g., Jakobsson et al., 2012; Kirshner et al., 2012).
+The circulation pathway beneath the PIG ice shelf is less certain, but should generally be clockwise in nature, with modified CDW inflow at depth along the north side of the outer cavity, and outflow of relatively fresh meltwater along the south side of the outer cavity (Dutrieux et al., 2014b).
 Deep, inflowing water that encounters the large transverse seabed ridge is likely diverted to the south, flowing alongside the ridge within the outer cavity and moving toward the South cavity.
-Water at intermediate depth is expected to overtop the seabed ridge, creating a sharp density front and a northward jet at the ridge creat - (De Rydt et al., 2014; Dutrieux et al., 2014b).
-Eventually, these waters continue down local bathymetric slopes within the inner 110 cavity toward the grounding line.
-Once in the inner cavity, the dense, modified CDW reaches the grounding line (Jenkins et al., 2010), with expected cyclonic (clockwise) circulation along the main ice shelf grounding line, and fresh, buoyant meltwater outflow along the centerline and south side of the ice shelf closing the circulation loop.
-The temporal evolution of this general circulation pattern, and exchange between the inner, outer, and South ice shelf ocean cavities depends on a number of factors, - 115 including cavity geometry defined by the evolving ice shelf base and grounding line position.
+Water at - 110 intermediate depth is expected to overtop the seabed ridge, creating a sharp density front and a northward jet at the ridge crest.
+Eventually, these waters continue down local bathymetric slopes within the inner cavity toward the grounding line.
+Once in the inner cavity, the dense, modified CDW reaches the grounding line (Jenkins et al., 2010), with expected cyclonic (clockwise) circulation along the main shelf grounding line, and fresh, buoyant meltwater outflow along the centerline and south side of the shelf closing the circulation loop.
+The temporal evolution of this general circulation pattern, and exchange between the - 115 inner, outer, and South shelf ocean cavities depends on a number of factors, including cavity geometry defined by the evolving ice shelf base and grounding line.